Skip to main content

 Geology

 The park's geology features ancient bedrock formations dating back over 600 million years.
 The landscape was dramatically shaped by glacial activity during the last ice age, resulting in characteristic U-shaped valleys and polished rock surfaces.
-The area contains significant deposits of copper ore, which led to historical mining operations.
-The terrain varies from gentle valleys to steep mountain slopes, with elevations ranging from 300 to 1,200 meters above sea level.
+The terrain varies from gentle valleys to steep mountain slopes, with elevations ranging from approximately 200 to 1,441 meters above sea level (Fongen).
+[1] The park contains significant deposits of copper ore, which led to historical mining operations from 1713 through the 19th century.
+[2] It also contains a distinctive belt of mica shale rich in garnet and staurolite crystals running over 35 km from Skarvan in the north to Bukkhammeren in the south — the rock from which millstones were carved for centuries.
+[3]

 Climate And Weather

 Skarvan og Roltdalen experiences a typical Norwegian mountain climate, with cold winters and mild summers.
 Snow typically covers the ground from October through May, making winter activities like cross-country skiing popular.
-Summer temperatures average 12-15°C (54-59°F), while winter temperatures commonly drop below -10°C (14°F).
-The area receives significant precipitation throughout the year, with autumn being particularly wet.
+Summer temperatures average 12–15°C, while winter temperatures commonly drop below -10°C. The area receives significant precipitation throughout the year, with autumn being particularly wet.
 Visitors should be prepared for rapidly changing weather conditions typical of Norwegian mountain regions.

 Human History

 The Roltdalen valley has a rich cultural heritage tied to farming and mining.
-Historical records show extensive copper mining operations in the area during the 18th and 19th centuries, with remnants of old mining facilities still visible today.
-Traditional summer farming (seter) practices were common here until the mid-20th century, and several preserved mountain dairy farms provide insight into this historical way of life.
+The park contains millstone quarries documented from the 16th century through 1914 — Kvernfjellet (within the park) is the largest millstone-quarrying area in Norway, with stone exported throughout Norway and abroad.
+[1] Bog iron was smelted in the valley from approximately 500 BC through the Viking Age.
+Copper mining followed, with the Høyås mine (Gammelgruva) operational from 1713 to 1761 and other mines operating into the 19th century.
+[2] Traditional summer farming (seter) practices were common here until the mid-20th century, and several preserved mountain dairy farms provide insight into this historical way of life.
 The area gained national park status in 2004 to protect its unique cultural and natural heritage.

 Park History